vitiwari/boundary-plugin-couchbase/README.md

 #### Plugin Configuration Fields

+For advanced metrics please set a longer polling interval to minimize load on the Couchbase instance (e.g. 5000ms or more).

 |Setting Name       |Identifier      |Type     |Description                                                                              |
 |:------------------|----------------|---------|:----------------------------------------------------------------------------------------|
 |Couchbase Host     |serverHost      |string   |The Couchbase service host for the node (default: 'localhost').                          |